markjprice/cs15net11/docs/ch09-tar-archives.md

 `ExtractToDirectory`, `ExtractToDirectoryAsync`|Extracts the contents of a stream that represents a Tar archive into the specified directory.
 `DefaultCapacity`|Windows' `MAX_PATH` (260) is used as an arbitrary default capacity.

+> **Prompt**: Please explain how TAR archives are commonly used with Linux, containers, and deployment workflows.
+Show how TAR differs from ZIP.

 ## Exploring Tar archives

 Let's see some example code in action: